Aadhi (2002 film): Production

 When Vinayak was assisting director Sagar for the film Padutha Theeyaga, producer Bellamkonda Suresh used to observe him.
 He promised him that he would give Vinayak an opportunity to prove himself.
 After Paaduthaa Theeyaga, he was not doing much as an assistant and thus started working on his own scripts.
 When Suresh offered to make a film with him, he was thrilled and narrated the story to N. T. Rama Rao Jr., who liked the subject.
 It was a love story, but prospective producer Kodali Nani didn't like it.

-After a couple of days, he narrated another story that was instantly liked and taken to the sets, and that was the story of Aadi.
+After a couple of days, he narrated another story that was instantly liked and taken to the sets, and that was the story of Aadhi.
 They went to Mumbai to search for a heroine.
 They considered Aarti Agarwal, but she had just signed on the dotted line for Nuvvu Naaku Nachav.
 They also considered Ayesha Takia, but their cameraman felt that she wasn't the right choice for NTR.
 Seeing the Fair & Lovely ad, Vinayak felt Trisha would be an ideal choice, but his sister didn't like her.
 They dropped that idea, too, with a primary belief that if ladies didn't like much, then it will just not work out.
 While in Mumbai still, they also met Sada also there, but she'd have been so lean beside NTR, they thought, and we dropped her too.
 The shooting was already in progress before the heroine was chosen.